Eye doctors offer free exams to NFL refs after blown call in Saints-Rams game

 These comical offers come after a blown call in the fourth quarter of Sunday's game.
 With 1:49 left to play in a 20-20 game, Saints quarterback Drew Brees threw a pass to Tommylee Lewis.
 The Rams Nickell Robey-Coleman tackled Lewis well before the arrival of the ball, CBS Sports reports.

-Spectators, including Robey-Coleman, thought it was pass interference -- except for the seven officials on the field.
+Spectators, including Robey-Coleman, thought it was pass interference -- but the seven officials on the field apparently did not.

 New Orleans was in an uproar over the call, which ultimately lead to the Saints' loss.
 The next day, the headline of the local New Orleans Times-Picayune read "Reffing Unbelievable."
 The New Orleans Advocate had a similarly infuriated headline: "They Blew The Call."